Billing dashboard

 This chart displays the number of trial customers and percentage who convert to paid subscriptions versus the previous period.
 Conversion rates are cohort-based, reflecting customers from the same trial start month, not total paid signups from that month.

-For deeper analysis, you can:
+For deeper analysis:

 - select custom date ranges for granular or broad views